RLVR-World: Training World Models with Reinforcement Learning: Introduction

 Effectively scaling world models involves training highly expressive models, e.g., Transformers, on massive data.
 This critically depends on differentiable, rich, and stable training signals.
 In practice, world models are typically trained using surrogate objectives such as maximum likelihood estimation (MLE).
 For instance, language models are trained via next-token prediction, which supports reasoning through chain-of-thought generation prior to producing final answers \cite{wei2022chain}, while diffusion models optimize a variational lower bound of the log-likelihood \cite{ho2020denoising}.
 Moreover, non-end-to-end architectures that incorporate separately trained components like visual tokenizers \cite{esser2021taming, rombach2022high} enhance training efficiency and stability, especially for large-scale models.
 This paradigm has built powerful probabilistic world models, as well as many other foundation models \cite{bommasani2021opportunities}.

 However, the ultimate objectives of world models are beyond capturing complex distributions of data, but to meet the usage requirements of transition prediction metrics, such as high accuracy or perceptual quality.
-Surrogate and non-end-to-end optimizations are agnostic of and often diverge from this.
-In fact, training video models with standard mean squared error is known to produce blurry predictions \cite{mathieu2015deep}, and in language models, likelihood-based objectives have been linked to issues like repetition and hallucination \cite{li2023repetition, kalai2024calibrated, wang2020exposure}.
+Surrogate or non-end-to-end optimizations are often infeasible for, agnostic to, or even diverge from this.
+In fact, even with differentiable objectives beyond likelihood, non-end-to-end architectures like autoregressive models based on discrete tokenizers or diffusion models cannot directly optimize them.
+Typical likelihood objectives are not well aligned with the world modeling task: in language models, likelihood-based objectives have been linked to issues like repetition and hallucination \cite{holtzman2019curious, li2023repetition, kalai2024calibrated, wang2020exposure}, and training video models with standard mean squared error is known to produce blurry predictions \cite{mathieu2015deep}.
+Moreover, the widely adopted training paradigm of teacher-forcing next-step prediction is also unaware of accumulation errors over multi-step horizons.
 A promising emerging approach is tuning pre-trained models to directly optimize toward the target task via reinforcement learning with verifiable rewards (RLVR) \cite{lambert2024t, guo2025deepseek}, which replaces the learned reward model in reinforcement learning from human feedback (RLHF) \cite{ouyang2022training} with a faithful, rule-based reward function.
 Using this approach, the language model community is now producing impressive advances in tackling complex math reasoning and code generation problems.

+In this work, we explore the RLVR paradigm for training world models, referred to as \textit{RLVR-World}.
+We first propose to unify world modeling across diverse modalities into a general autoregressive generation framework.
+Concretely, current states and actions are encoded as a sequence of question tokens using modality-specific tokenization schemes, while next states are encoded as response tokens, mirroring the language model formulation.
+Within this unified framework, we then comprehensively investigate RLVR for world models on two representative modalities: